The Best of DC Shorts

 DC Shorts proudly presents jury and audience awards to our top films.
-These shorts are programmed into two “Best of DC Shorts” showcases that are screened at the U.S. Navy Memorial, Angelika Mosaic on September 20th and 21st.
+These shorts are programmed into two different “Best of DC Shorts” showcases that are screened at the U.S. Navy Memorial and Angelika Mosaic on September 20th and 21st.
 It is a great way to conclude the week — and catch the selections that might go on to fame… and that special golden statue!

 We will post the award winners on this page on Sunday, September 14.